basho/basho_docs/source/languages/en/riakcs/cookbooks/Usage-and-Billing-Data.md

 #### Backlog Caveat

-If the logger finds itself so far behind that it would need to schedule its next archival in the past&mdash;that is, after sending a log accumulation for interval N to the archiver, it finds that the end of interval N+1 has already passed&mdash;the logger will drop the backlog in its message box by exiting and allowing its supervisor process to restart it.
+If the logger finds itself so far behind that it would need to schedule its next archival in the past---that is, after sending a log accumulation for interval N to the archiver, it finds that the end of interval N+1 has already passed---the logger will drop the backlog in its message box by exiting and allowing its supervisor process to restart it.
 Just before exiting, it will print an error message describing how far behind it was:

 ```log
 09:56:02.584 [error] Access logger is running 302 seconds behind, skipping 0 log messages to catch up